-Shafron Hawkins was appointed as a director of the Company in December of 2022.
+Shafron Hawkins was appointed as a director of the Company in December of2022.
 Shafron Hawkins' career spans the industries of financial services, government and nonprofits.
 Hawkins started his career working for TD Waterhouse Securities in its active investors division before moving to Credit Suisse First Boston.
 In June 2002, Hawkins founded Hawkins Capital Group, where he served as Principal while helping raise acquisition capital for small companies.
 In 2016, Hawkins became a legislative fellow in the U.S. House of Representatives, advising a Way and Means Committee member and helping push forward the Simplifying America's Tax System (SATS) plan.
 Soon after, Hawkins served as a U.S. Senate Tax and Trade Counsel where he worked to expand the Tax Cuts and Jobs Act to include the Opportunity Zones provision.
-Hawkins also served as Majority Staff Director for the Senate Finance Subcommittee on Energy, Natural Resources, and Infrastructure, having previously served as Majority Staff Director for the Senate Finance Subcommittee on Fiscal Responsibility and Economic Growth.
+Hawkins also served as Majority Staff Director for the Senate Finance Subcommittee on Fiscal Responsibility and Economic Growth.
 Upon leaving Capitol Hill, Hawkins founded the Opportunity Funds Association, an organization that helps advocate for Opportunity Zones and drive investments into underserved areas.
 In 2022, Hawkins worked with Congress to introduce the bi-partisan, bi-cameral Opportunity Zones Transparency Extension and Improvement Act which achieves the OFA member policy goals of increased investment and greater transparency in Opportunity Zones.